ariebovenberg/whenever/README.rst

 and meticulously explained in the changelog.
 Since the API is fully typed, your typechecker and/or IDE will help you adjust to any API changes.

+  ⚠️ **Note**: until 1.x, pickled objects may not be unpicklable across versions.
+After 1.0, backwards compatibility of pickles will be maintained as much as possible.

 Acknowledgements
 ----------------